tuagkcuf/daccord3d/README.md

-# Daccord3D
+# daccord3d
-A site built with Next.js and Spline.
+A site built with React and Spline.